rbogle/backstage-on-aws/README.md

 If you do this and then want to commit changes to your backstage app along with this infrastructure code you will need to remove the `backstage` line from gitignore.

 ### Link
-Alternatively, you can keep these separate and create a symlink from `./backstage` to a external directory containing the backstage app code.
+Alternatively, you can keep these separate and create a symlink to `./backstage` from an external directory containing the backstage app code.
 ```
-# ln -s backstage ../my-backstage-app-path
+# ln -s ../my-backstage-app-path backstage
 ```

 ### Reference